This firm cows cheese comes to us from Almnäs Bruk, a picturesque estate on the coast of Lake Vättern in central Sweden.

+Refined for at least eighteen months, Tegel is washed with decreasing frequency in salt water, resulting in an aromatic brown rind.
 Beneath the rind is a smooth paste that ranges in colour from ivory to straw-coloured, depending on the season during which it is made.
-As it ages, Tegel's flavor becomes increasingly rich and complex, with notable hints of fruit balanced by a sweet caramel flavour that belies its hefty shape.
+As it ages, Tegel's flavor becomes increasingly rich and complex.
+Notable hints of fruit are balanced by a delicate caramel flavour, followed by a long and satisfying unami finish.